 During the fall and spring semesters for courses taken through the Five College Interchange, course credit is generally awarded according to the value awarded by the host institution.
 Full credit academic courses at Hampshire and UMass are awarded the equivalent value of similar courses at Mount Holyoke, normally four credits.
 Courses that involve labs will grant credit according to the value of equivalent Mount Holyoke courses.
 Credits may vary for courses of unusual format or duration.

 For Intersession January courses, the maximum credit awarded for a class is two credits, with the exception of some approved intensive language courses.
-Online courses are not transferable.

 Courses taken at UMass through Continuing Education during the Summer or at other points are generally transferred at face value -- e.g. a 3 credit Summer or January UMass course is generally awarded 3 transfer credits at Mount Holyoke.
 Courses of unusual format or offered on compressed schedules may be awarded even fewer credits.
-Online courses are not transferable.

 Students taking a course at one of the other institutions are, in that course, subject to the academic regulations, including the calendar, deadlines and academic honor system, of the host institution.
 It is the responsibility of the student to be familiar with the pertinent regulations of the host institution, including those for attendance, academic honesty, grading options and deadlines for completing coursework and taking examinations.